dotnet/dotnet-monitor/documentation/docker.md

 # Running in Docker

 In addition to its availability as a .NET CLI tool, the `dotnet monitor` tool is available as a prebuilt Docker image that can be run in container runtimes and orchestrators.
-See [Releases](releases.md) for information on how long each version will be supported.
+See [Releases](releases.md) for information on how long each image version will be supported.

 ## Dockerfile Source
 - [Shipping Dockerfiles](https://github.com/dotnet/dotnet-docker/tree/main/src/monitor)